 Duolingo only teaches you some meme expressions to be honest.
 Still better than autistically repeating flashing cards.

 Reading is goat.
 Look into German graded readers torrent and work your way up, you have texts from A1 to B2 there.

 You know, it's the same assholes who call duolingo shit who actually aren't learning another language in the first place.

 Yeah but I'm the kind of asshole that gives you a much better alternative.

 Or you can keep playing your "language learning game" because it's nothing more than that.
 It's purpose is to entertain and make kiddos like you think they're doing hard language learning work by winning XP.

 For example, if instead of learning a foreign language you just focus on perfecting your mother tongue by the rest of your life, wouldn't you be able to have one of the most destacated writing styles in your language?

-I think this user made a valid point.
+I think this anon made a valid point.
 You can always just look up words, but by learning a new language it forces you to translate thoughts differently.